IlyaEv25/ShredderReduxMod/README.md

 "Particles" can now group in forms from .obj files.

 THREE.js of 88 version is used.

-Example with a castle form:
+(It is probably always a good idea to max drawRange) Example with a castle form:

 ![Screenshot from 2022-06-14 20-21-42](https://user-images.githubusercontent.com/25286058/173615442-2f4acf60-70f6-43ed-a43d-e7ed089fa131.png)